Ditectrev/DP-203/README.md

 - [x] Five-year-old data: Move to cool storage.
 Seven-year-ild data: Move to archive storage.
 - [ ] Five-year-old data: Delete the blob.
 Seven-year-ild data: Move to archive storage.

 ### You have an Azure Stream Analytics query.
 The query returns a result set that contains 10,000 distinct values for a column named clusterID.
 You monitor the Stream Analytics job and discover high latency.
 You need to reduce the latency.
 Which two actions should you perform?
-Each correct answer presents a complete solution.
-NOTE: Each correct selection is worth one point.

 - [ ] Add a pass-through query.
 - [ ] Add a temporal analytic function.